Buying in on Patent Non-Aggression

 From California GoPro relies on an Open Source interface to communicate with its cameras, many of which include Open Source Software (OSS) components.

-China’s largest eCommerce company and retailer by revenue, JD.com’s online platform and backend systems leverage Linux and other Open Source projects to improve it infrastructure’s speed, functionality and stability.
+China’s largest eCommerce company and retailer by revenue, JD.com’s online platform and backend systems leverage Linux and other Open Source projects to improve the infrastructure’s speed, functionality and stability.

 Driven by OSS, the Mercari app — Japan’s largest community-powered marketplace — features a live streaming eCommerce channel and the Mercari NOW service.